 In 2010, the Competition became an EJTN activity and steps were then taken to adapt and enlarge its format in order to recognize its importance in cross-border training in European Law.

-Fourth edition of the THEMIS ANNUAL JOURNAL 2022 (TAJ) includes best 11 papers from the Themis 2022 semi-finals and will be available soon.
+Fourth edition of the THEMIS ANNUAL JOURNAL 2022 (TAJ) includes best 11 papers from the Themis 2022 semi-finals.

 Third edition of the THEMIS ANNUAL JOURNAL 2021 (TAJ) includes best 9 papers from the Themis 2021 semi-finals.

 Second edition of the THEMIS ANNUAL JOURNAL 2020 (TAJ) includes best 10 papers from the Themis 2020 semi-finals.

 First edition of the THEMIS ANNUAL JOURNAL 2019 (TAJ) includes best 10 papers from the Themis 2019 semi-finals.

 |TH/2023/01||Semi-Final A: EU and European Criminal procedure||15-19 May 2023||Budapest, Hungary|

 |TH/2023/02||Semi-Final B: EU and European Family Law||5-9 June 2023||Naples, Italy|